 This page will give you information about a flexible sigmoidoscopy.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is a flexible sigmoidoscopy?

 A flexible sigmoidoscopy is a procedure to look at the inside of the left, lower part of your colon (large bowel) using a flexible telescope.
-A flexible sigmoidoscopy is a good way of finding out if there is a problem in the lower part of your large bowel.

 Sometimes a polyp (small growth) is the cause of the problem and the endoscopist may be able to remove it during the procedure.

 Are there any alternatives to a flexible sigmoidoscopy?

 Other options include a barium enema (an x-ray test of your large bowel) or a CT colography (a scan of your large bowel).